Rudy Lai

 Summary

-• Goldman Sachs has significantly advanced its AI integration from early exploratory initiatives in 2020 to extensive deployment by 2025, including a firmwide launch of the GS AI Assistant used by around 10,000 employees and piloting an autonomous AI software engineer 'Devin' for augmenting its 12,000 developers.
+• Goldman Sachs has progressively transitioned from AI experimentation (early 2020s) to firmwide deployment of generative AI tools by mid-2025, including a GS AI Assistant used by around 10,000 employees and pioneering agentic AI such as the autonomous AI software engineer 'Devin' piloted in 2025.

 VIBE METER